Henry Wigglesworth: Background

 Henry Wigglesworth's birth was registered in Doncaster district, West Riding of Yorkshire, and he died aged 64 in Hunslet, West Riding of Yorkshire.

-International honours
+Rugby career

 Henry Wigglesworth won a cap for England while at Thornes RFC in the 1884 Home Nations Championship in the 1-goal to nil victory over Ireland at Lansdowne Road on Monday 4 February 1884.

-County honours

 Henry Wigglesworth won caps for Yorkshire, making his début against Northumberland.

-Genealogical information
+Personal life

-Henry Wigglesworth marriage was registered during July→September 1894 in Hunslet district.
+Wigglesworth married in 1894 in the Hunslet district.